bytecodealliance/cargo-component/docs/design/registries.md

   * The design should be familiar (enough) to Rust developers given that using dependencies from `crates.io` is universally understood.

-* **Don't force wit on users**
+* **Don't force WIT on users**

-  * The design should enable users to use components from a registry without forcing them to immediately learn wit.
+  * The design should enable users to use components from a registry without forcing them to immediately learn WIT.

 * **Fully support the component model**

-  * The design should enable users to leverage wit when authoring their component and make it easy to reference registry packages in wit.
+  * The design should enable users to leverage WIT when authoring their component and make it easy to reference registry packages in WIT.

 ## Registry package types